 Create / Edit Macromolecule

 The molecule contains all the information regarding the samples context to the complex and biological details.
+In the MX version we have a pull-down menu to populate the ‘sample’ field – where the pull-down menu is composed of all macromolecules with sample sheets.

 Create / Edit Samples

-Sample now contains just the specific information for the specific measurement of a macromolecule under 1 conditions and individual concentration, as the only variable changing are Concnetration, temperature and the position of the sample the definition of samples should allow defining multiple samples (different concentrations / temperatures quickly and easily).
+Sample now contains just the specific information for the specific measurement of a macromolecule under 1 conditions and individual concentration, as the only variable changing are Concentration, temperature and the position of the sample the definition of samples should allow defining multiple samples (different concentrations / temperatures quickly and easily).

 As was observed from previous use a visual representation of the SC and sample positions in a plate would be very helpful.